-- All deposit money banks (DMBs) are expected to commence parallel run of the new impairment system from July 1, 2017 in order to ensure seamless transition to IFRS 9 by January 1, 2018.
-Banks are also to obtain External Auditor/Independent Consultant's validation/certification of their IFRS 9 accounting policies/systems and models by third quarter of 2017. - The CBN remains committed to the principles of IFRS 9 and would update the Prudential Guidelines in due course.
-Meanwhile, the provisions of Section 12.4 of the Prudential Guidelines remain extant.
+- OFIs that are yet to adopt IFRS 9 are expected to engage External Auditor/Independent Consultant's to setup, validate/certify of their IFRS 9 accounting policies/systems and model by second quarter of 2019. - The CBN remains committed to the principles of IFRS 9 and would update the Prudential Guidelines in due course.
+Meanwhile, the provisions of the relevant OFI Guidelines remain extant.

-3.0 INFORMATION TO BE SUBMITTED TO CBN ON BANKS' IFRS 9 IMPLEMENTATION PROJECTS
+3.0 INFORMATION TO BE SUBMITTED TO CBN ON OTHER FINANCIAL INSTITUTIONS' IFRS 9 IMPLEMENTATION PROJECTS

-Banks are required to have in place adequate arrangements, processes and systems to effectively support transition to the new reporting requirements.
-Consequently, banks are required to submit their IFRS implementation plans covering the areas below to the Director, Banking Supervision Department not later than April 30, 2017 with soft copies forwarded to the Project Team via email: ifrsprojectteam@cbn.gov.ng.
+OFIs are required to have in place adequate arrangements, processes and systems to effectively support transition to the new reporting requirements.
+Consequently, OFIs are required to submit their IFRS implementation plans covering the areas below to the Director, Other Financial Institutions Supervision Department not later than June 30, 2019 with soft copies forwarded to the Accounting Support Team via email: aologunde@cbn.gov.ng or vamartins@cbn.gov.ng.